 There’s something extraordinary about working with wool- how it carries light, it’s clearly perceptible texture, how it can be worked to look flat or have a sculpted effect.
 Perhaps it’s best feature is how forgiving it is, allowing the artist to experiment in the foreground with very little risk to marring the background.
 All these characteristics are ideal for maximizing Vicki’s frequent themes of natural beauty, movement and vibrant colour.
 Her work often depicts oceans, animals, flowers and mountains in bas-relief style (semi-3D), showcased with the sheen of silk and viscose and the texture of thread, yarn, ribbon and other textile embellishments.
 Discovering the limits of such a versatile artform continues to be a joyous adventure for this Canadian artist.

-In her youth, Vicki used to surf, snowboard, cliff jump, bungy jump, skydive, and spin fire, but now she pours that adventurous spirit into her art business; constantly exploring new and inventive ways to use fibre to create beauty.
+In her youth, Vicki used to surf, snowboard, cliff jump, bungy jump, skydive, and spin fire, but now she pours that adventurous spirit into her art business; constantly exploring new and inventive ways to use fibre and wax to create beauty.
 She has lived and worked in Australia, England, and Ireland, and also soaked in the sights and experiences of Fiji, Scotland, New Zealand, Spain, Italy, Greece and Hawaii.
 You’ll see hints of her love of travel and the sea sprinkled through her work.